CData Sync Truncation Errors

 Under Additional Options >> Advanced >> Job Settings, you can set the property by adding:

-This would multiply the column size in your destination to accomodate the multibyte characters.
+This would multiply the column size in your destination to accommodate the multibyte characters.

 We appreciate your feedback.
 If you have any questions, comments, or suggestions about this entry, please contact our support team at email@example.com.